epfl-scitas/spack-sdploy/docs/sdploy.md

     - core:
       - cmake@3.20.6

-and the following spec:
+and the following matrix in the specs section:

-    specs
+    specs:
     - matrix:
       - [ $core ]
       - [ $%gcc_stable_compiler ]

 Notice that sdploy added `_compiler` to the spec matrix.
-This is because gcc_stable is just a prefix and inside we can find all other packages that make up the gcc_stable programming environment, such as the gcc\_stable_mpi and the gcc\_stable_blas.
+This is because gcc\_stable is just a prefix and inside we can find all other packages that make up the gcc\_stable programming environment, such as the gcc\_stable\_mpi and the gcc\_stable_blas, which are just tokens for the MPI and BLAS libraries defined in the PE.
+See more of this in the PE section above.

-If we would like to compile the core packages list with the intel compiler, we would simply add the intel programming environment to the `pe` list.
-In that case, the stack definition would look like this:
+If we would like to compile the core packages list with the intel compiler too, we would simply add the intel programming environment to the `pe` list.
+In that case, the core package list would look like this:

     core:
       metadata: